YannDubs/website_old/machine-learning-glossary.md

     </ul >

-:wrench: <span class='practice'> Rule of thumb </span>: If you're problem is only to train the best classifier on a large data set: use a **discriminative model**.
+:wrench: <span class='practice'> Rule of thumb </span>: If your problem is only to train the best classifier on a large data set, use a **discriminative model**.
 If your task involves more constraints (online learning, semi supervised learning, small data set, ...) use a **generative model**.

 <div class="exampleBoxed" markdown="1">